wreddily/orangearrow/README.md

         ['Television', 'Flatscreen',]
     )

-You can also optionally pass a `Page` parameter to paginate results:
+You can also optionally pass a `page` parameter to paginate results:

     search_response = amazon_api.item_search(
         'Electronics',